newrelic/nri-kubernetes/README.md

 ### Run

-Run `make deploy-dev`.
+Run `GOOS=linux GOARCH=amd64 make deploy-dev`.
 This will compile your integration binary with compatibility for the container OS architecture, build a temporary docker image and finally deploy it to your Minikube.

 Then you can [view your data](#usage) or run the integration standalone.
 To do so follow the steps: